Electrician apprenticeships can be your ticket into the rewarding skilled trades industry.

 In most cases, becoming an electrician at the journeyman level requires that you complete four or five years of paid training as an apprentice.
 But before applying for an apprenticeship, it may be worthwhile to learn a few basics by finishing a short electrical technology program at a nearby trade school.
 Doing so might give you a competitive edge against other applicants.

 That said, a common first step in learning how to become an electrician apprentice is to apply with the National Electrical Contractors Association (NECA)—the national voice of the electrical construction industry, committed to bettering the industry through research, education, advocacy, and standards development.
-The NECA sponsors over 300 joint training apprenticeship programs, and can allow electrical apprentices to earn a wage while gaining industry-standard skills and knowledge.
+NECA sponsors over 300 joint training apprenticeship programs that can allow electrical apprentices to earn a wage while gaining industry-standard skills and knowledge.

 Choose a Specialty and Complete Your Coursework

-The NECA is associated with many regional and local chapters, which offer an electrician apprenticeship curriculum developed by their National Joint Apprenticeship and Training Committee (NJATC).
-After finding your local chapter and researching their offerings, you may have the option of choosing a specialty for your apprenticeship, such as residential wireman, VDV installer technician, outside lineman, and inside lineman.
+NECA is associated with many regional and local chapters, which offer an electrician apprenticeship curriculum developed by their National Joint Apprenticeship and Training Committee (NJATC).
+After finding your local chapter and researching its offerings, you may have the option of choosing a specialty for your apprenticeship, such as residential wireman, VDV installer technician, outside lineman, or inside lineman.